Eight on the Lam: Plot

-Bank teller Henry Dimsdale (Bob Hope) finds ten $1,000 bills.
-He is a widower with seven kids and could use the money, and housekeeper Golda (Phyllis Diller) tells him it's a case of finders keepers.
+Bank teller Henry Dimsdale finds ten $1,000 bills.
+He is a widower with seven kids and could use the money, and housekeeper Golda tells him it's a case of finders keepers.

 Henry waits two weeks to see if anyone claims the missing money.
-No one does, so he splurges on a new car and a diamond ring for Ellie Barton (Shirley Eaton), his fiancee.
+No one does, so he splurges on a new car and a diamond ring for Ellie Barton, his fiancee.
 But when the bank discovers a $50,000 shortage, Henry becomes a prime suspect.
 He, his family and Ellie take it on the lam to Arizona.

-A detective, Jasper Lynch (Jonathan Winters), the boyfriend of Golda, is assigned to investigate.
-Henry's boss at the bank, Pomeroy (Austin Willis), is seen with a sexy younger woman, Monica (Jill St. John), who has expensive tastes.
+A detective, Jasper Lynch, the boyfriend of Golda, is assigned to investigate.
+Henry's boss at the bank, Pomeroy, is seen with a sexy younger woman, Monica, who has expensive tastes.
 After a chase, Henry is placed under arrest.
 His kids hide a tape recorder in Pomeroy's pocket, though, and get an admission of guilt.
 That frees their dad to marry Ellie while the helpful Golda and Jasper do likewise.